 Signs of Caregiver “Burnout”

-- Excessive use of alcohol or anxiety medications during the day while you are engaged in your caregiving duties.
+• Excessive use of alcohol or anxiety medications.
+These are used during the day while you are engaged in your caregiving duties.

-Sometimes when coping with dementia patients eight to ten hours a day, five to seven days a week, caregivers can experience such profound burnout that they may suffer severe feelings of hopelessness leading to suicide ideation.
-Fortunately, resources provided by Alzheimer’s support groups can lend a much needed helping hand by putting distressed caregivers in touch with professional counselors and other people who understand and empathize with the heartbreaking situation overwhelming them.
+Resources provided by Alzheimer’s support groups can lend a much needed helping hand.
+They can put distressed caregivers in touch with professional counselors… and other people who understand and empathize with the heartbreaking situation overwhelming them.